Care for Your Pets

 We provide both routine and complex surgical services.
 Our philosophy is to consult thoroughly with clients prior to surgery discussing options, answering questions and giving an accurate estimate of the cost of the procedure.

-We recommend that animals undergoing a general anesthetic and surgical procedure have a blood profile prior to anesthesia.
+We recommend that animals undergoing a general anesthetic and surgical procedure have lab work done prior to anesthesia.
 This is particularly important with middle age and older animals.
 The pre-surgical screen allows the doctor to look for organ dysfunction and anemia (low blood counts) that might affect the safety of the anesthetic.
 This can be done the day of surgery or a short time prior to surgery.

 Pain Management